 (c) The CAISO has established a pro forma Roles and Responsibilities Agreement, attached hereto as Appendix 3 and incorporated herein by reference, for execution by the CAISO and the applicable Participating TOs.

-(d) Each requesting Scheduling Coordinator will pay the actual costs of all studies, and any additional studies the CAISO determines to be reasonably necessary in response to the request for long-term The CAISO will reimburse the Participating TO for the actual cost of any portion of all studies related to the request for long-term that such Participating TO performs at the direction of the CAISO.
+(d) Each requesting Scheduling Coordinator will pay the actual costs of all studies, and any additional studies the CAISO determines to be reasonably necessary in response to the request for a long-term Wheeling Through Priority.
+The CAISO will reimburse the Participating TO for the actual cost of any portion of all studies related to the request for a long-term Wheeling Through Priority that such Participating TO performs at the direction of the CAISO.

 3.3 Timing for Submitting Requests

-3.3.1 Timing for Submitting Requests for a Long-Term Wheeling Through
+3.3.1 Timing for Submitting Requests for a Long-Term Wheeling Through Priority

-The request window for seeking a long-term will be identical to the Cluster Application Window established under Section 3.3 of Appendix DD for the same year.
+The request window for seeking a long-term Wheeling Through Priority will be identical to the Cluster Application Window established under Section 3.3 of Appendix DD for the same year.
 The Cluster Application Window will open on April 1 and close on April 15 of each year.
-The CAISO will treat all requests for long-term submitted during the request window as having been submitted simultaneously, and the CAISO will not publish information on the time such requests were submitted.
+The CAISO will treat all requests for a long-term Wheeling Through Priority submitted during the request window as having been submitted simultaneously, and the CAISO will not publish information on the time such requests were submitted.
 Requests submitted after the end of this request window will be treated as requests submitted in the request window for the following year.

 If any date set forth in this Section 3.3 is not a Business Day, then the applicable date will be the next Business Day.